 You can support your methylation pathways with dietary interventions and supplements.
 To kickstart your path to wellness, I recommend testing your homocysteine levels and checking to see if you have markers for the MTHFR gene variation.
 If you do, supporting your methylation pathways with supplements may help reduce some of the symptoms you’re experiencing.

-I’ve created a helpful graphic to help you remember how to support your methylation pathways:
+I’ve created a graphic to help you remember how to support your methylation pathways:

 And of course, I’d like to reiterate this: